General transformation neural networks: A class of parametrized functions for high-dimensional function approximation: Introduction

 The organization of this paper is as follows.
 In Section 2, we introduce the general neuron and provide a detailed description of GTNNs.
-In Section 3, we present the approximation theorems for the QTNNs and CTNNs.
-In Section 4, we present ample numerical experiments, including high-dimensional and oscillatory least squares regression, as well as solving elliptic partial differential equations, to validate the advantages of GTNNs.
+In Section 3, we present the approximation theorems for GTNNs.
+In Section 4, we present ample numerical experiments, including learning oscillatory functions, the flow of the shock-turbulence problem, multi-peak Gaussian functions and shock waves to validate the advantages of GTNNs.
 We conclude with some remarks in the final section.